 Copy this entire block and paste it before ANY request to GPT-5:

-My request: Try It Now
+Try It Now

 Without the meta-prompt: "Help me prepare for tomorrow's meeting"